Asynchronousx/License-Plate-Character-Extractor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Compatibilities
-The extraction does work well with all kind of <b>European</b> plates and such.
+The extraction does work well with all kind of <b>European</b> plates and such, disposed on one line (as the above example).
 Plates not supported at the moment are ones from Belgium, Luxembourg and Netherlands.

 ## Features
 This script comes with <b>five</b> different methods of extraction, based on different needs:<br>